-I’m an artist and animation filmmaker
+I’m an artist and programmer

 Sophie Yanowliving in Montréal, Québec, Canada.
 After spending my youth near the Harricana River in Amos, Abitibi, and my adolescence by the Richelieu River in Saint-Ours, Montérégie, I moved to Montréal to study animation film at the Cégep du Vieux Montréal.
 I then studied graphic arts at the Academy of Fine Arts in Warsaw, Poland, The Saint Lawrence